 The entire 8 billion humans alive on this planet are all a part of one single massive population.
 We are all nodes in a network that spans across the globe, and the only way for us to continue to maintain this population, living at the pinnacle of civilization, is to innovate.
-That is something we are .
+That is something we are not doing.
 Specifically, if our healthcare system cannot innovate fast enough, it cannot adapt in a world that, according to Science Direct, “takes all the running you can do, to keep in the same place.”

 When I teach others the concept of innovation-stagnation in the biomedical sciences, I often first start out by asking if one can tell me what penicillin is, and then I ask them if they can tell me what the IBM5100 is.
 To this day, I’ve never met someone who couldn’t answer the former and someone who could answer the latter.
 While there are decades of time in between the two, one of these has been made irrelevant by constant human innovation, and the other is being made irrelevant by the innovation developed by natural selection, i.e., antibiotic resistance.

 While there are many actions that we must take to innovate, or “keep in the same place,” I am astonished at how little value our healthcare system places on understanding the nature of scientific inquiry and the scientific method, as this has been the foundation of every major innovation over the past two centuries.